adamshand/astro.adam.nz/src/pages/carnivore/story.md

 something had caused the psoriasis to appear, then it seemed reasonable to hope that something might cure it?
 After a few months, when the cream ran out, I didn’t renew the prescription.
-I would periodically spend an evening browsing the internet attempting to find someone how had figured out how to cure psoriasis.
+I would periodically spend an evening browsing the internet attempting to find someone who had figured out how to cure psoriasis.

-At 35, while travelling, a friend told me about having terrible eczema on his hands.
+At 35 a friend told me about having terrible eczema on his hands.
 He’d resolved it by eating only brown rice until his symptoms went away (a couple of weeks).
 With the symptoms gone, he reintroduced foods one by one until he found the culprit (eggs!).
 This was my introduction to the idea of an elimination diet.
-When I got home, I enlisted my sister (who also has psoriasis) and we tried a
-[brown rice diet](https://adam.nz/2009/an-exclusion-diet-the-report/).
-After 10
-days, I almost fainted on a walk.
+When I got home, I enlisted my sister (who also has psoriasis) and we tried a [brown rice diet](https://adam.nz/2009/an-exclusion-diet-the-report/).
+After 10 days, I almost fainted on a walk.
 Rather than slowly and carefully reintroducing foods, I promptly began to eat everything fat and sweet I could find.
-I learned nothing, but my sister who managed a more sensible staged reintroduction discovered that milky coffee and nut liquors were triggers.
+I learned nothing, but my sister who managed a more sensible staged reintroduction, discovered that milky coffee and nut liquors were triggers.

 At 41, I tried the
 <a href="https://www.thepaleomom.com/start-here/the-autoimmune-protocol/">Paleo
 Autoimmune Protocol</a> for a couple of months.
 My psoriasis mostly disappeared in a week and my brain started working again.
-It was incredible, but slowly as the work stress mounted I started to cheat.
+It was incredible, but slowly as work stress mounted I started to cheat.
 It started with occasional sugary treats, then the coffee came back, and finally beer and pizza after work with friends.
-Later I attempted to replicate the success, but never again managed to get the same results with Paleo AIP.
+I attempted to replicate the success months later, but never again managed to get the same results with Paleo AIP.

 At 44, I went overseas for a few weeks to work on a film set and then catchup with old friends.
 I decided I was going to eat and drink whatever I wanted while I was overseas.
 By the time I got home, I could barely function.
-I constantly smelled awful and was light sensitive, I could barely think straight, and was atypically moody.
+My body odor was weirdly awful, I was light sensitive, I could barely think straight, and was atypically moody.
 It took about six months to get back to something kind of normal.